 · Founded Solara360, Digital Media Systems a digital signage company based on his invention of a dual-operating system LCD in 2010.
 Mr. Beattie guided Solara360 to an International Franchise Company with memberships in The International Franchise Association, The Canadian Franchise Association and VETFran, a Franchise system for US Veterans.

-His latest project began when he awoke from a dream with an inspiration to build a putter based on two parallel arms, with wooden shafts made from exotic woods.
+His latest project began when he awoke from a dream with an inspiration to build a putter based on a tuning fork, with wooden shafts made from exotic woods.
 Leaving his bed in the middle of the night, Beattie immediately began working on his vision, creating a prototype in his home workshop.

 In 2014, he founded Harmonix Golf, and is responsible for the invention, development and production of the Harmonix Live-Head Putter.